Khasekhemwy: Family

 Khasekhemwy's wife was Queen Nimaathap, mother of the King's Children.
 They were the parents of Djoser and Djoser's wife Hetephernebti.
 It is also possible that Khasekhemwy's sons were Sekhemkhet, Sanakhte, and Khaba, the three kings succeeding Djoser.

 Nimaathap was a northern princess who he titled “King bearing mother”.

 Attestations

-Khasekhemwy is attested by several artefacts.
+Khasekhemwy is attested by several artifacts.

 Statue of Khasekhemwy

-A lime statue of king Khasekhemwy, one of the earliest known statues of an Egyptian pharaoh, (Note: The earliest known intact pharaonic statue belongs to Nynetjer whereas the earliest known fragment of an pharaonic statue belongs to Den.) is on display in the Ashmolean Museum (AN1896-1908 E.517).
+A lime statue of king Khasekhemwy, one of the earliest known life-size statues of an Egyptian pharaoh, (Note: The earliest known intact pharaonic statue belongs to Nynetjer whereas the earliest known fragment of an pharaonic statue belongs to Den.) is on display in the Ashmolean Museum (AN1896-1908 E.517).
 The statue comes from the "Main Deposit" at Hierakonpolis, and is dated to about 2700-2686 BC.
 It was discovered by Flinders Petrie in 1896.